Top Ten Most Expensive MS Cities

-Located in the Deep South, Mississippi is where cotton was king, where the Blues was born and where a natural disaster recently reared its ugly head killing more than 230 people and impacting more than one million Mississippians.
-Mississippi was one of several states in the Gulf of Mexico, slammed by Hurricane Katrina in 2005.
+Located in the Deep South, Mississippi is where cotton was king, where the Blues was born and where a catastrophic natural disaster reared its ugly head in 2005, killing more than 230 people and impacting more than one million residents.
+Along with neighboring Louisiana, Mississippi was one of several states along the Gulf Coast to be slammed by Hurricane Katrina.
 The storm caused billions of dollars in damage in the state, with at least some damage to every county.
-The 35-foot storm surges, 11 tornadoes spawned from Katrina and flooding, demolished much of the southern most tip of the state, and rebuilding has been underway ever since.
+The 35-foot-high storm surges, 11 associated tornadoes and resulting flooding demolished much of the southernmost tip of the state, and rebuilding has been underway ever since.

-Thanks to the housing affordability and snow-free winters, Mississippi officials have been touting the Magnolia State as a place to retire, and it’s working, given the statewide total real estate appreciation of 12% between 2006 and 2016.
-Smaller cities such as Natchez, Vicksburg, and Starkville, MS have been attracting a large population of retirees.
-Oxford, MS, in particular, has seen a major increase in retired folks because of its low cost of living, low crime rate, good medical care, and the cultural and recreational opportunities of Ole Miss - the University of Mississippi.
+Thanks to the housing affordability and snow-free winters, Mississippi officials have been touting the Magnolia State as a warm, low-cost place to retire, and it’s working, given the statewide total real estate appreciation of 12% between 2006 and 2016.
+Smaller cities such as Natchez, Vicksburg and Starkville have been attracting a significant number of retirees.
+Oxford, MS, in particular, has seen a major increase in retired folks because of its low cost of living, low crime rate, good medical care and the cultural and recreational opportunities of Ole Miss - the University of Mississippi.
 The median home value in Oxford as of early 2016 was $229,195, with an enviable ten-year total appreciation rate of 30% between 2006 and 2016.

 |MISSISSIPPI HOME OWNERSHIP|

 |% RENTER OCCUPIED||33.29%|